Week in Review: Markets Rally on Extended Low Rates

 The information included above as well as individual companies and/or securities mentioned should not be construed as investment advice, a recommendation to buy or sell or an indication of trading intent on behalf of any MFS product.

 Securities discussed may or may not be holdings in any of the MFS funds.
 For a complete list of holdings for any MFS portfolio, please see the most recent annual, semiannual or quarterly report.
-Full holdings are also available on the individual Fund Profile tab in the Products and Performance section of mfs.com.
+Full holdings are also available on the individual Fund Summary tab in the Products section of mfs.com.

 Past performance is no guarantee of future results.